Caroline Huppert

 Caroline Huppert (born 28 October 1950) is a French film director and screenwriter.
 She is the sister of French actress Isabelle Huppert and has directed more than 30 films since 1977.

 Early life and career

-Huppert was born in the 16th arrondissement of Paris, the daughter of Annick (née Beau; 1914–1990), an English language teacher, and Raymond Huppert (1914–2003), a safe manufacturer. she has a brother and three sisters, including French actress Isabelle Huppert.
+Caroline Huppert was born in the 16th arrondissement of Paris, the daughter of Annick (née Beau; 1914–1990), an English language teacher, and Raymond Huppert (1914–2003), a safe manufacturer.
+She has a brother and three sisters, including French actress Isabelle Huppert.
 She was raised in Ville-d'Avray.
 Her father was Jewish; his Jewish family is from Eperjes, Austria-Hungary (now Prešov) and Alsace-Lorraine.
 Huppert was raised in her mother's Catholic faith.
 On her mother's side, she is a great-granddaughter of one of the Callot Soeurs.